Ghost-Drive/ghost-node/README.md

 ## GXD Network Description

+GhostDrive provides a robust solution for secure data storage through the implementation of encryption and network verification protocols.
+The network publicly verifies the encryption, transmission, receipt, and storage of data without ever being granted access to the data itself through zero-knowledge verification (zk-Starks) and full end-to-end encryption.

 GXD is a project that aggregates a number of services, such as GhostDrive, GhostVPN etc.
 It is based on the cutting-edge technologies and contains IPFS, SHA3, GUN, Web 3.0, etc. under the hood.
 GXD Network incorporates a private IPFS network and the purpose of this repository is to automate and